ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 part (for example HTML, Markdown, vCard [@?RFC6350], or iCal [@?RFC5545]) to reference another part inside the same MIMI message.
 In a MIMI message it has the form `cid:`*partIndex*`@local.invalid`.
+Using

+When processing a MultiPart nested structure, the client can start from the `body` in the MIMI content (the "top-level" or "root") and evaluate any `chooseOne` semantics MultiPart elements, effectively discarding non-chosen Parts.
+To prevent rendering a Part referenced in a content ID URI more that once, the client can walk through the remaining parts in order, rendering any parts with the `render` or `inline` dispositions that were not already previously rendered based on their content ID reference.

 ## External content {#external}